Tomcxf/FASTdRNA/README.md

 ```

 ### tips
-To generate a officall report by snakemake, users can run
+To generate a offical report by snakemake, users can run
 ```
 snakemake --report report.html
 ```